kacalayar/Youtube-PHP/README.md

 [-] chmod +x yt.sh<br>
 [-] ./yt.sh<br>

-Or you can upload to your server directory manually
+Or you can upload to your server directory manually<br>

+Installation script by Firez <br>
+Just save to my git